postalserver/docs/content/en/install/installation.md

 ## Running postal

 You're now ready to actually run Postal itself.
-You can go ahead and do this by running this:
+You can go ahead and do this by running:

 ```
 postal start